Build for me

 Endpoint: This is a dedicated URL that gives access to a specific resource in an app.
 The resource could be the product categories or orders.
 For example, in an inventory app, the /products endpoint would process all the requests related to products.
 The API request needs to have a designated endpoint so the API server knows what action to take or what data to retrieve.

-Method: The method defines the operation that the API client Every API request must include a method, which defines the operation that the client would like to perform, for instance, this could be to retrieve all of the sold products.
+Method: The method defines the operation that the API client would like to perform on the server.
+For instance, in the inventory app the method could be to retrieve all of the sold products.
+Every API request must include a method.

 REST APIs use specific HTTP methods, such as GET, POST, PUT, PATCH, and DELETE, to perform common actions like retrieving, creating, updating, or deleting data.
 A GET request to the /products endpoint would tell the API server to return every product in the database.